sayali0512/manual-migration/moodle-manual-migration.md

 ## Moodle Manual  Migration
 This document explains how to migrate Moodle from OnPrem servers to Azure cloud.
 ## Prerequisites
+- If the predefined templates does not match with on-prem configuration then on-prem Moodle has to be upgraded to more recent versions.
 - Must have access to the OnPrem servers to take backup of Moodle and database/configurations.
 - Should have a Azure subscription and the Azure Blob storage created before migration.
 - This migration activity supports and validated with Softwares.